 - PSY 460, 461 – Instructional Practicum.
-In this practicum you would serve as a teaching assistant for an instructor in a course in which you received an “A” (or maybe a high “B”).
-The most common courses that need assistants are PSY 201, PSY 300, and PSY 310, although you may ask any professor if they would like to mentor you as a teaching assistant.
-Your common duties would include leading a lab component, marking papers, or helping to prepare course materials.
+In this practicum, you would serve as a teaching assistant for an instructor in a course in which you exhibited an exceptional performance.
+The most common courses in which assistants are needed are PSY 201, PSY 221, and PSY 301, although you may ask any professor if they would like to mentor you as a teaching assistant.
+You will have an opportunity to assist in preparing and managing course materials and activities.

 - PSY 498, 499 – Honors Thesis.
 For those students that are highly motivated, the honors thesis option allows them to stand out above the crowd in their graduate applications.
 These students typically complete an entire research project from start to finish and write up an APA-style paper that details their findings.
 These students usually work more independently than students enrolled in Individual Research.
 Again, contact faculty members whose interests align most closely with yours to discuss the honors thesis option.